CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

     return membrane_potential, out
 ```

-To incorporate the leakage factor into our code, we introduced two terms: a decay factor
+To incorporate the leakage factor into our code, we introduced two terms: a decay factor $\lambda = 0.9 $ and a $threshold = 0.75 $.
-𝜆
-=
-0.9
-λ=0.9 and a threshold value
-𝑡
-ℎ
-𝑟
-𝑒
-𝑠
-ℎ
-𝑜
-𝑙
-𝑑
-=
-0.75
-threshold=0.75.
 These terms were defined as hyperparameters within the membrane potential history.
 The original paper also explored these parameters but concluded that they have minimal impact on the overall performance of the algorithm.

 ### Loss Function
 To implement supervised training, we need to incorporate the ground truth optical flow.
 However, as you may have noticed in the provided ground truth samples, not all pixels in a frame have corresponding ground truth optical flow.
 Therefore, we must first mask the pixels without valid ground truth values.
 The mask can be defined as follows: